chaos-mesh/website/docs/define-chaos-experiment-scope.md

 :::note

-`PhysicalMachine` is a CRD that represents a physical machine, and typically uses [chaosctl](chaosctl-tool.md#generate-tls-certs-for-choasd) to create `PhysicalMachine`。
+`PhysicalMachine` is a CRD(CustomResourcesDefinition) that represents a physical machine.
+Chaos Mesh uses [chaosctl](chaosctl-tool.md#generate-tls-certs-for-choasd) to create `PhysicalMachine` typically。

 :::